catamphetamine/react-pages/README.md

 * `parameters` object (e.g. HTTP GET `query` or HTTP POST `body`)
 * `options` (described further)

-So, API endpoints can be queried using `http` and ES6 `async/await` like so:
+So, API endpoints can be queried using `http` and ES6 `async/await` syntax like so:

 ```js
 function fetchFriends(personId, gender) {